Th0rOnDoR/squareFinding/README.md

 # Introduction

 This is a personal project to find square in an image.
 I wanted to try image processing, find a square was a pretty good idea for me, so I decided to do it.
 In the following part, we'll consider a square like a square-like shape.
+It is now an archive, if you have any question -> Th0rOnDoR.#6925 on discord

 # Different ways to do it